 - One of the significant risks is the lack of ETFs and liquidity in most stocks.
 As a result of low levels of liquidity, there are wild swings and tremendous fluctuations in the price of shares before regular trading hours.

 - The presence of bid-ask-spread tends to widen the extended hours of the session.

-This article has been a guide to what is pre-market and its definition.
-Here we discuss how pre-market work and at what time it opens.
+This article has been a guide to what is Pre-Market.
+We explain its trading, the time and who can trade, differences with after market along with example.
 We also discuss the advantages and disadvantages.
 You can learn more about accounting from the following articles –